dpilipovic/flansible/README.md

 ```
 Install python3 packages from EPEL:
 ```
-yum install python36 python36-libs python36u-pip python36u-setuptools python36-devel python-rpm-macros python-srpm-macros python36-pip python36-setuptools
+yum install python36 python36-libs python36u-pip python36u-setuptools python36-devel python-rpm-macros python-srpm-macros python36-pip python36-setuptools git
 ```

-CentOS image already comes with python2.7, actually yum package installer depends on it, so one way around it is to make python3 default, but change yum config files:
+CentOS image already comes with python2.7, actually yum package installer depends on it, so one way around it is to make python3 default, but change yum config files to use 2.7 instead:
 ```
 unlink /usr/bin/python